Meefy777/Reforged/forge/readme.txt

 Select the forge folder
 Import all projects

-NOTE: You cannot run through this eclipse workspace.
+NOTE: You cannot run the minecraft client or server through this eclipse workspace.

 To build and run: